4 Simple Ways Leaders Can Energize Their Teams

 Research shows that the simple act of expressing gratitude can literally change the way we feel.
 In one study, participants who spent ten weeks writing just a few sentences about things they were grateful for experienced greater optimism about their lives.
 Not only that, they also engaged in healthier behaviors, like exercising more regularly and getting more sleep.

 Develop a gratitude habit that capitalizes on these benefits.
 Write thank-you notes to members of your team whenever they hit a work-related target or go beyond the call of duty.
 Make a point to include shout-outs to deserving individuals in your office communications.
-Start meetings with a something you’re personally grateful for in and beyond the workplace.
+Start Zoom meetings with a something you’re personally grateful for in and beyond the workplace.
 You’ll be surprised how quickly the gratitude bug spreads, causing others to experience a lift in their mood and morale.

 Deliver more meaningful feedback.

 Too often, managers share feedback that’s rooted in the past and prescriptive in nature.
 The best feedback helps others understand their strengths and provides the encouragement and guidance to develop those strengths.
+This is even more critical when teams are working remotely and opportunities for feedback are scarce.

 Make a point to share just-in-time feedback that actively involves employees in the growth process.
 Instead of simply telling them what to fix, seek their input on how to build.
 For example, you might augment feedback with questions like, “What’s the best way for us to handle this?” or “How would you do this differently?”
 When leaders shrink their own voice, they sharpen the vision of others — and just might be surprised by how far their employees can see on their own.